Aurora Karamzin: Early life

 She was born in Ulvila, in Saaren Kartano, Finland, into a Swedish-speaking family.
-She was the daughter of Carl Johan Stjernvall (1764–1815) and his wife, Baroness Eva Gustava von Willebrand (1781–1844).
+She was the daughter of Carl Johan Stjernvall and his wife, Baroness Eva Gustava von Willebrand, daughter of Baron Ernst Gustaf von Willebrand and wife Wendla Gustava Wright and related to Adolf Fredrik Munck and Carl Gustaf Emil Mannerheim.
 Her father was a high official in the Grand Duchy of Finland and became the First Governor of the Viipuri Province in 1812.
-Following Stjernvall's death in 1815, the Baroness remarried and became the wife of Finland's Procurator, Carl Johan Walleen (1781-1867).
+Following Stjernvall's death in 1815, Karamzin's mother remarried and became the wife of Finland's Procurator, Carl Johan Walleen (1781-1867).